Why do videographers need insurance?

 Many videographers can also gain reassurance from having other useful covers such as portable equipment insurance to protect your camera and cyber and data insurance to help recover from digital breaches.
 Additionally, legal protection to cover contractual disputes and a personal accident policy to safeguard against injuries.

 If you’re not sure what you need, tell us a little more about your videography business.
 We’ll help you to build your quote and explore any other insurance needs.Build my cover

 Insurance for videographers: FAQs

 Does Hiscox videographer insurance cover me for working abroad?

 Yes, if you select this option when building your policy, videographer insurance from Hiscox provides cover for work which takes place abroad – as long as you are normally a resident in the UK.

-For video professionals who regularly travel to shoots on location, international meetings, or who might need to do so for a one-off event, this added protection can be invaluable.
+For video professionals who regularly travel to shoots on location, wedding venues, international meetings, or who might need to do so for a one-off event, this added protection can be invaluable.

 When you build your cover, you’ll be able to choose between worldwide, Europe or UK-only cover, so it’s possible to select the option which best suits your business needs.